They're strangers with a painful shared bond: Robert E. Lee enslaved their ancestors

 Among them is Rob Lee.

-"I am General Lee's great-great-grandson, and I am Robert E. Lee the Fifth," he says.
+"I am Gen. Lee's great-great-grandson, and I am Robert E. Lee the Fifth," he says.

 Lee and his sister, Tracy Lee Crittenberger, say they were surprised at first that the descendants of the enslaved families wanted to get to know them, but they've found the conversations fruitful.